 IBG has three NIH-funded training grants that support a total of 13 predoctoral students and 4 postdoctoral trainees.
 These grants are administered through the National Institute of Mental Health, the National Institute of Child Health and Human Development, and the National Institute on Drug Abuse.

 All IBG predoctoral trainees are fully supported during their graduate studies, either through one of these NIH-funded training grants, as a research assistant (RA) with their faculty mentor, or as a teaching assistant (TA) in their home department.
 This support includes a living stipend, tuition, insurance, and limited book and travel allowance to trainees in our program who continue to meet annual requirements.
 Students accepted into the IBG training program will normally be supported as a TA in their first year, and will be considered for a training grant position in subsequent years.
 There are usually more students than training grant positions and so students may be supported by any of the three mechanisms at various stages in their training.

-All IBG trainees also receive automatic summer funding to support their research activities during the summer.
+All IBG trainees are eligible to apply for summer funding to support their research activities during the summer.